PaulBellette/TinyGPT/README.md

 - recycled inner-loop TinyGPT
 - recycled inner-loop TinyGPT with symmetric decode block

 For this shakedown run I used 20 random seeds, a maximum of 50,000 training iterations, and early stopping once validation accuracy exceeded 0.9 on the toy grammar task.
 I recorded the first threshold crossing and the mean batch time for each run.
+In the following table, success within budget means that greater than 0.9 accuracy was found within 50k iterations.

 ## Summary